lanl/CLAMR/README.md

 clamr_mpionly: Calls the MPI versions of each call.
 Option to check the results against the cpu calls

+Check versions.
+These versions run multiple implementations and check correctness of the implementations

 clamr_gpucheck: Calls the GPU and CPU versions of each call and checks the results against each other